semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 # Integrations

-Semgrep App contains third party integrations to allow users to add data from Semgrep to other tools that are part of their workflows.
+Semgrep App contains third-party integrations to allow you to add data from Semgrep to other tools that are part of your workflows.

 Currently, Semgrep App integrates with the following tools: